 Our employees are critical to our success.
-As of October 31, 2022, we had 156 employees and 6 contractors.
+As of December 31, 2022, we had 166 employees.
 We have high selection standards, recruiting individuals with specific technical skills and demonstrated ability to work independently in a wide variety of work environments.
 Prior to joining our company, many of our employees had prior experience working for a wide variety of reputed research, commercial and military aerospace and non-aerospace organizations.
 As a company founded by veterans, we seek to employ qualified veterans and draw upon the experiences of their shared military background including their strategic mindset, management skillset and high level of discipline.
-As of October 31, 2022, approximately 1 out of 5 of our employees is a veteran of the U.S. military.
+As of December 31, 2022, approximately 1 out of 5 of our employees is a veteran of the U.S. military.